Togetsukyo Bridge 渡月橋

 - Dining at one of the many restaurants at either end of the bridge

-The bridge is a popular location for historic films
+The bridge is a popular location for period films

-Cormorant fishing is done in the vicinity of the bridge during summer nights
+Cormorant fishing is done near the bridge on summer nights

-Arashiyama is the name given to the mountain south of the bridge, which rises to an altitude of 375 meters.
-Its tree-covered slopes take on the pink hue of cherry blossoms in spring, and are alternately covered by red maple leaves during autumn.
-Under the snows of winter, the mountain looks as if it were in an ink landscape painting.
-The seasonal changes of the mountain scenery move visitors anew at any time of year.
+Arashiyama is the mountain south of the bridge.
+Its tree-covered slopes take on the pink hue of cherry blossoms in spring, and are blanketed by fiery red maple leaves during autumn.
+Under the snows of winter, the mountain looks like a scene from an ink landscape painting.